-Young riders, especially those who are 21 or younger with less than three years of motorcycle experience, typically see higher coverage premiums.
+Young riders typically see higher coverage premiums, especially those 21 or younger with less than three years of motorcycle riding experience.
 It might be tempting to skip this expense on a used bike, but this insurance helps to cover damages if you’re found to be at fault for an accident.

 How to Save Money for Young Riders

 Obtaining motorcycle insurance for young riders can be expensive due to their lack of experience.
 A separate policy isn’t always the best option, especially if you’re under 21 and still living at home.

 Adding a permitted or licensed young rider to an existing motorcycle insurance policy is often more affordable.
 The limits and coverages extend to each listed operator.

 Many insurers, including GEICO and Progressive, offer discounts to help offset the expense of adding new riders to the existing policy.

 Young riders can obtain a standalone policy, but this coverage can be expensive due to the higher risk of an accident and overall inexperience.

 When Would a Separate Liability Policy Make Sense for Young Riders?